IMPORTANT! PLEASE READ:

 To eliminate and prevent the droopy appearance of the remnants of excess body fat during and following weight loss, without resorting to surgical procedures, you must change your body composition, not just lose bodyweight.
 That means paying particular attention to the ratio of your body fat to muscle, or lean body mass.
 Preventing loss of lean body mass while dieting to lose body fat will dramatically improve your appearance.

-Lean body mass replenishment can occur in small daily amounts each dieting day, or in larger amounts over several days following a period of dieting or fasting.
-For example, on a moderate diet, only a portion of each dieting day is actually spent in a state of gluconeogenesis, when calorie intake dips below calorie expenditures.
+Lean body mass replenishment can occur in small daily amounts each dieting day.
+For example, on a moderate restricted diet of approximately 1200-1800 calories only a portion of each dieting day is actually spent in a state of gluconeogenesis when your calorie intake briefly dips below your calorie expenditures, as occurs when you are engaged in physical activity.
+Muscle losses are replenished during those portions of the day when your calorie intake briefly rises above your calorie expenditures, for example, following a meal.

 Monitoring body composition levels of lean body mass will guide you in determining the correct balance between your calorie intake and calorie expenditures, which will allow you to replenish and maintain levels of lean body mass that are burned while dieting.
+See The Body Fat Guide to monitor changes in your lean body mass and body fat levels.
 Experienced dieters often take a weekly "break day" from dieting, knowing that it recharges them.
-Regardless if replenishment occurs daily, every several days, or weekly or more, failure to restore burned lean body mass is the number one cause of "loose skin."
+Regardless if replenishment occurs daily, every several days, or weekly or more, failure to restore depleted lean body mass is the number one cause of "loose skin."

 What is required to avoid muscle loss during a diet, and gain back lost muscle, is an easy method to measure changes in one's body composition (muscle and body fat levels), and a method to monitor and modify one's energy balance, which is the balance between the calories one eats and burns each day.
 Such a method is available in The Body Fat Guide.